Dekode1859/SharePY/README.md

  >>
 ```

 The double greater-than sign indicates that you are connected to the server.
-Now you can throw commands to communicate with it.
+Now you can send commands to communicate with it.

 ```console
 >> help